Saathain Castle: History

 Entrance gate to the Saathain rose garden.

-In 1796, Saathain was sold to Daniel Gottfried Wilhelm Freiherr von Stutterheim and later, in 1798, to the Count of Solms.
-In the subsequent years, the ownership of the castle and manor changed hands multiple times until it was sold at the close of the 19th century to Captain (ret.)
-Bormann, whose family retained the property until the land reform in 1945.

 During the final stages of World War II, Saathain Castle was intentionally destroyed by fire in April 1945.
 This tragic event resulted in the loss of extensive archives containing historical records and files, valuable art treasures stored within the castle, and the old church records of the neighboring villages of Würdenhain, including entries of baptisms, marriages, and funerals dating from 1655 to 1812.
 Additionally, the 587-hectare estate attached to the castle was divided up during the land reform in the Soviet occupation zone.
 In the process, 489.91 hectares were distributed to a total of 281 individuals in the surrounding communities of Haida (72.83 ha), Reichenhain (124.80 ha), Saathain (181.33 ha), Stolzenhain (30.11 ha), Würdenhain (78.80 ha), and Kröbeln (2.04 ha).

 A portion of the former estate park was transformed into a rose garden, boasting over 70 species of roses and approximately 5000 rose bushes, beginning in 1972.
 On the other side of today's road to Elsterwerda, a remnant of the old floodplain forests of the Black Elster has been preserved.
 This untouched section of riparian forest is known for its extensive population of protected wood anemones.

 The burned-out remains of the castle's structure were largely cleared away, and a terrace was built on the remaining foundation walls.
 This terrace once hosted a summer café, which ceased operation around 2008.
 Subsequently, access to the café has been restricted, and signs have been posted indicating a "danger of collapse."